 - On The Survive and Thrive Boomer Guide, Rita R. Robison, consumer, and personal finance journalist, explains that you just can’t go to the Equifax website and get $125 as a payment under the settlement it signed due to a massive data breach.
 You need to have credit monitoring for at least six months and you need to list how much time you spent trying to recover from the effects of the data breach.
 For over 10 hours, documentation is required.
 The Federal Trade Commission said Wednesday due to the overwhelming interest in getting payment from Equifax there may not be enough money in the fund to pay everyone $125.

-- And on this blog, I’ve been fortunate to have several guest posters contribute valuable material while I rant and rave on Facebook and Twitter about the horror of gun violence.
+- And on this blog, I’ve been fortunate to have several guest posters contribute valuable material while I rant on Facebook and Twitter about the horror of gun violence and plead for a happier world and a return to sanity.
 Please read these important updates to Medicare you should be aware of if you’re 65 or older.
 And, how do you feel about wearing ethical fashion brands?
 I’d love to know.

 Let’s take action to make sure the carnage that took place this week never happens again no matter which direction you lean.
 We are all human beings and we must be concerned about each other’s safety.
 Please do the right thing, do not ignore this problem, and help make this a happier world.